FrankChen021/bithon/doc/tracing/README.md

 # Supported Components that can initialize tracing context

 1. HTTP Server
 2. Quartz
 3. Spring Scheduling
 4. Spring Kafka Listener
+5. GPRC Server(including shaded GRPC)

 Different components have different conditions to enable tracing context which is described as follows.